Dairon Blanco Player Props: Royals vs. Mets

 Dairon Blanco At The Plate

-- He has not gone deep in his 21 games this season.
+- In 22 games played this year, he has not hit a long ball.

-- Blanco has driven in a run in five games this year (23.8%), including one multiple-RBI game.
+- Blanco has driven in a run in five games this season (22.7%), including one multiple-RBI game.

-- He has scored at least one run three times this year (14.3%), including one multi-run game.
+- He has scored at least once four times this season (18.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.